madsen/App-BarnesNoble-WishListMinder/README.md

 App-BarnesNoble-WishListMinder
 ==============================

-App-BarnesNoble-WishListMinder is a Perl module that NEEDS A DESCRIPTION.
+App-BarnesNoble-WishListMinder is a Perl application that can fetch wishlists from Barnes & Noble, extract the books & pricing information, save it to CSV, and track pricing changes.

 This is a Git repository where development of App-BarnesNoble-WishListMinder takes place.
 For more information, visit [App-BarnesNoble-WishListMinder on CPAN](http://search.cpan.org/dist/App-BarnesNoble-WishListMinder/).